Aliases for BBS10 Gene

 Previous GeneCards Identifiers for BBS10 Gene

 This gene is a member of the Bardet-Biedl syndrome (BBS) gene family.
 Bardet-Biedl syndrome is an autosomal recessive disorder characterized by progressive retinal degeneration, obesity, polydactyly, renal malformation and cognitive disability.
 The proteins encoded by BBS gene family members are structurally diverse and the similar phenotypes exhibited by mutations in BBS gene family members is likely due to their shared roles in cilia formation and function.
 Many BBS proteins localize to the basal bodies, ciliary axonemes, and pericentriolar regions of cells.
 BBS proteins may also be involved in intracellular trafficking via microtubule-related transport.
 The protein encoded by this gene is likely not a ciliary protein but rather has distant sequence homology to type II chaperonins.
 As a molecular chaperone, this protein may affect the folding or stability of other ciliary or basal body proteins.
 Inhibition of this protein's expression impairs ciliogenesis in preadipocytes.
 Mutations in this gene cause Bardet-Biedl syndrome type 10. [provided by RefSeq, Jan 2010]

 GeneCards Summary for BBS10 Gene

 UniProtKB/Swiss-Prot Summary for BBS10 Gene

-Probable molecular chaperone.
-Assists the folding of proteins upon ATP hydrolysis.
-As part of the BBS/CCT complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia.
-Involved in adipogenic differentiation.
+Probable molecular chaperone that assists the folding of proteins upon ATP hydrolysis (PubMed:20080638).
+Plays a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia (PubMed:20080638).
+Involved in adipogenic differentiation (PubMed:19190184).